ncatlab/nlab-content/pages/3/6/5/1/1563/content.md

   (problem 7 presented there "The algebra of time", concerns the characterization of _[[Toposes of laws of motion]]_)

+* _The Dialectic of the Continuous and the Discrete in the history of the struggle for a usable guide to mathematical thought_, talk at _Sets Within Geometry_, Nancy, France 26-29 July 2011 ([recording](https://www.youtube.com/watch?v=OE-R3565jrs))

 * _What are Foundations of Geometry and Algebra_, Keynote lecture at the _[Fifty Years of Functorial Semantics](http://www.math.union.edu/~niefiels/13conference/Web/)_ conference, Union College, October 2013 ([recording](https://www.youtube.com/watch?v=ZYGyEPXu8as))

 *  _Alexander Grothendieck and the Concept of Space_, address CT15 Aveiro 2016. ([link](http://www.acsu.buffalo.edu/~wlawvere/GrothendiekAveiro15.htm))

    (a talk given at CT15 reviewing 50 years of developments since the 1965 La Jolla conference)

-* _The Dialectic of the Continuous and the Discrete in the history of the struggle for a usable guide to mathematical thought_ ([recording](https://www.youtube.com/watch?v=OE-R3565jrs))

 category: people